M Idioms

 make waves

-He is very quiet at work and does not like to make waves.
+The man is very quiet and does not like to make waves at his workplace.

 make way for (someone or something)

-- to stand aside, to move so someone or something can pass by
+- to stand aside, to move so that someone or something can pass by

-The truck went to the side of the road to make way for the ambulance.
+The truck moved to the side of the road to make way for the ambulance.

 - a fashionable man who leads a sophisticated life